xhinking/d3-hexagon/README.md

 d3-hexagon
 ==========

-A D3.js plugin for rendering Hexagon
+A D3.js plugin for rendering Hexagon.